goldlabel-apps/pijs/python/README.md

+# Python

+We've never actually used python, but that's about to change.
+This section of the repo is for that process

+## Roadmap

 Write a new python script to take the picture

 It should save the image as current-photo but also as a file with unixepoch as its name